mattplichtawild/gaia-nm-static/content/animals/micco.md

 tags:
   - horse
 ---
-Micco is a horse blah blah blah
+Micco is a horse neigh